 Decreased productivity

-When employees are micromanaged, they will oftentimes feel as if they cannot do anything right.
-They may also feel like nothing they do matters.
+When employees are micromanaged, they often feel as if they cannot do anything right.
+They may also feel like nothing they do matters, which can affect job performance.

-These negative feelings can drastically impact an employee’s productivity in terms of their urgency to get work done, overall quality of work, and willingness to go above and beyond for the organization.
-They will also feel less motivated to get work done, and they may not even care about how well they complete a task.
+These negative feelings can drastically impact an employee's productivity in terms of their urgency to get work done, overall quality of work, and willingness to go above and beyond for the organization.
+They will also feel less motivated to get work done, and they may not even care about how well they complete a task as there is no culture of trust among employees.

 Poor health and mental well-being